 It might seem harmless to sleep on your back, but studies have shown that it can worsen your quality of sleep and make you more likely to have sleep apnea and lower back pain.
-Both of these factors can make it more difficult to fall asleep and can hurt the quality of your sleep.

 Sleeping on your side is also better for your heart since it prevents heartburn and reflux.